gauravloj/QueryParser/README.md

 2. run "dotnet test"

 ## Input file format
-Input file is a JSON file with below format
+Input file is a JSON file with below format.
+Sample file can be found at [sample_sqlquery.json](https://github.com/gauravloj/QueryParser/blob/main/QueryParserUnitTest/sample_sqlquery.json)
 1. Input is an array of Query objects
 2. Query object:
 	- query_type : one of SELECT, CREATE, UPDATE, ALTER, DROP (Only select command is implemented for now.
 Other commands will be supported later)